Improving Communication Throughout Your Life.

-A: We are currently reviewing the location, dates and fees for the 2015 program.
-For your information the cost of the 2014 Intensive Aphasia treatment program was $17,500 with an early registration fee of $16,500 is available if you register before January 30, 2014.
+A: We are currently reviewing dates and location for our 2015 program.
+Check back on our website or call our office on November 15th for further registration details.
+For your information the fee for the 2014 program was $17,500 however this is under review as well.
 The price includes all assessment, treatment and supplies.
 It does not include accommodation, meals, parking and other miscellaneous items of a personal nature.
 There is no tax on the treatment fee.

 Q: Is there any funding available?

 A: At present, we are exploring funding sources.
 We recommend that you contact your local Health Authority's Acquired Brain Injury Services to see if they would assist you with the funding and to explore charitable organizations if you have limited means.
 If you are an SLP referring a client, we recommend that you do not let financial considerations stop you from informing a client of this program; in our experience, clients can be very resourceful about fund-raising for their own treatment.

 Q: Where does the program take place?

 A: The program will take place in an accessible, modern facility on the beautiful campus of the University of British Columbia.